auth0-samples/auth0-angularjs-sample/08-Calling-Api/README.md

-# Calling API
+# Calling an API

-This example shows how to make authenticated API calls using the JSON Web Token given by Auth0 in your Ionic application.
+This example shows how to make authenticated API calls using the JSON Web Token given by Auth0 in your Angular application.

 You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/spa/angularjs/08-calling-apis).

 ## Getting Started